hazbo/futures/README.md

 HTTPFuture for making HTTP requests, and QueryFuture for executing database queries." - *Facebook*

+This is all true, however *this* library only supports Http requests and the ability to execute system commands, asynchronously. (or synchronously)

 ### What is it?

 This set of files was originaly forked from Facebook's `libphutil` which has